 Julia Robinson recounts her experiences of the day.

-There are some situations in life in which it is impossible to imagine getting into.
+There are some situations in life which are impossible to imagine getting into.
 One is standing in full stage uniform out in the open air on top of Ilkley Moor playing music, loop after loop, with a drone flying around your head – and it’s not raining.
-In fact the weather is so perfect for a film shoot that it feels as if we are being blessed by Apollo himself up in the clouds with his lute.
+In fact, the weather is so perfect for a film shoot that it feels as if we are being blessed by Apollo himself up in the clouds with his lute.

 So we chat with players from Whaley, and other local bands from the Yorkshire region.
 All of us were intrigued, what was going to happen?